A little more than a decade ago, I had a mini stroke

 Most of my pieces are large in scale and I prefer to work in oil.

-Each of my paintings is an original, one of a kind.
+Each paintings is one of a kind.
 I do not make or sell prints of my work.

 I am much more motivated by the piece and the client, than money or recognition.